egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 properly-hardened, currently-patched nameservers.

-# Faked DNSSEC
+# Pre-Validated DNSSEC

-For Faked DNSSEC scenario, you are still required to carefully choose your resolver, preferably the resolvers that you maintain and control.
+For the new pre-validation of DNSSEC scenario, you are still required to carefully choose your (remote or not) resolver, preferably the resolvers that you and yourself maintain and control.
-Faking DNSSEC via network protocol is still solely in the realm of where the zone cut is made; if it is under the fewest number of authoritative controllers, the better the security of its resolver.
+Pre-validated DNSSEC via network protocol is still solely in the realm of where the zone cut is made; if it is under the fewest number of authoritative controllers, the better the security of its resolver.

-In these days and ages, security-conscience people are grabbing whatever DNS resolvers are out there and using them:
-yes, this remains a serious problem.
+In these days and ages, security-conscious people are grabbing whatever [public DNS resolvers](https://egbert.net/blog/articles/public-nameservers-with-dnssec-support.html) are out there and using them:  yes, this remains a serious problem.

-Faki-ness is only as secured as how you treat your private key of your domain name.
+Pre-validation is only as secured as how you treat your private key of your domain name and useable only within the subnet that your authoritative nameserver provides over.

 Ideally, you would like that private-key stored inside a Hardware Security Module (HSM).

-The Root DNS Servers has an elaborate but heavily audited procedure for its public/private key generation and stores its generated key in a vault and distributed toward a PCI-based HSM card at each of the 13 Root nameservers.
+The Internet's Root DNS Servers has an elaborate but heavily audited procedure for its public/private key generation and stores its generated key in a vault and distributed toward a PCI-based HSM card at each of the 13 Root nameservers.